bob-anderson-ok/Jocular/src/jocularmain/Help/chart.help.md

 ##### To zoom using the scrollwheel ---

-    Put the cursor in either the plot area or in an axis.
+    Put the cursor in either the plot area or in an axis tick mark region.

     Rolling the scrollwheel will zoom (or shrink) around the cursor position.